acrks/acrks/README.md

 - ⚡ Fun fact: ...
 -->

-💻 I am a Full Stack developer with a passion for creative problem solving and working with new technologies to make people's lives easier!
+💻 I am a Full Stack developer with a passion for creative problem solving and working with new technologies to better people's lives!

 🔭 Over the last year and a half, I've had the pleasure of learning Python, Java, C++, JavaScript, and Ruby.
 In order to bring them to life, I learned front-end languages such as Rails/React/CSS3/HTML, and also AWS, MongoDB, MERN and AJAX to store all the wonderful data.
 I've had a lot of fun bringing ideas to life and can't wait for what this path will bring!